Welcome to the new, female-led Tech SEO industry…

 What is the one thing you want to be remembered for from your career, and why?

 Helping and supporting others!
-I was starting to lose interest in SEO until I started the Women in Tech SEO community this year – it made me change my entire perspective about this industry and the work we do.
+I was beginning to lose interest in SEO until I started the Women in Tech SEO community this year – it made me change my entire perspective about this industry and the work we do.
 By getting to know lots of women in our industry and discussing our challenges with one another, it’s motivated and inspired me to give more to this community.

 Again, congratulations on the successful launch of the Women In Tech SEO Festival, keep up the industry-changing work!

-Keep an eye out for more in this MOAM series as I’ll be publishing new editions on a regular basis from equally inspiring digital marketing experts!
+Keep an eye out for more in this MOAM series as I’ll be publishing new editions on a regular basis from inspiring digital marketing experts!